 Conscious producers should standout with the support of an independent organization that promotes continuous improvement, streghtens their messages and safeguards their investments.

 Industrial Designer, experienced in product development and manufacturing.
 After graduation at the Institute of Technology, she earned her Master in Design in Milan, Italy.
 Worked for international brands and managed a science publishing company focused on tropical species.
 She successfully led the go-to-market of product lines.
 Capable manager and forward thinker, she envisions a future of healthier food for many.

 Expert in the safety and legislative aspects of edible insects.
 He collaborated in scientific reports by EFSA and OIE.
 Degree in Veterinary medicine and PhD in Veterinary Science.
 More than ten years as veterinary researcher, he has dealt with: food microbiology, novel food, microbiological risk assessment.
 He has authored several publications in scientific journals, books and monographs.

 Loredana has always been into food quality, after achieving the SFAM Placement Scholarship to identify the antibiotic resistance genes in unknown bacteria, from different food samples, she is now at the Food Science GCU (Scotland) as certified HACCP auditor.
-Her passion for the insects' alternative was triggered after having personally tested to live one month on insect food, since then she actively promotes more sustainable food habits and lifestyle.
+Her passion for alternative proteins was triggered after having lived one month on insect food, since then she promotes more sustainable food habits and lifestyle.

 Operations and governance